Consider this quotation

 Some folk have asked me whether there is a systematic way of collecting information to prepare for all this.
 Well, as you might imagine, there are many alternatives even on this web site and your researches may come up with a few.

 - What do you want to change? this is the most general and, if needs be, most vague idea about your wishes for your future.
 The Road Map experiment may well help here – it’s toward to end of this page-link.

 - How might you get want you want?
 This is a brain-storming exercise to finish the question raised here.
 This means just write everything and anything down on a bit of paper as it comes out of you head!
-Only when you’ve exhausted everything possible – however zany – you can then sift through the material to see if some particular things ring a bell).
+Only when you’ve exhausted everything possible – however zany – you can then sift through the material to see if some particular things ring a bell.

 - From all you now know: can you identify a problem that you’d like to solve about your current situation.
 Consider your life as thoroughly as possible – your physical and emotional health, your present emotional state and the beliefs you possess about yourself and the world you live in.
 Body Scans, and all the exercises associated with them, can help here.